acl-org/acl-2025/_pages/about/visa.md

 ### Invitation letter for your family or invited guest
 Unfortunately, we cannot provide any justification to the embassies for any person not directly associated with ACL 2025.
 If you wish to acquire another invitation letter, you should register for the ACL 2025.

-### Embassy asking for justification letter
-If you filled out the form correctly and on time, your data has been received in the respective embassy which serves as a justification letter and connection to ACL 2025, and your visa will be on "fast-track" for approval.

-### In case you did not fill out the form correctly and on time
-Your visa application will follow the normal procedure.

 ## Recommendations from ACL 2025 Visa chairs